drrb/puppet-library/README.md

  - serving modules from source on disk
  - serving modules from Git repositories using tags as version numbers!

+## Demo

+Puppet Library has a simple web UI.
+A demo is available [here](http://puppet-library.herokuapp.com).

 ## Installation

 Install the server as a Gem: